bigpandamx/sigmastate-interpreter/docs/LangSpec.md

 ErgoScript compiler is
 [published](https://mvnrepository.com/artifact/org.scorexfoundation/sigma-state)
-as a library which is cross compiled for Java 7 and Java 8+ and thus can be used from any JVM langugage and also on Android and JavaFX platforms.
+as a library which is cross compiled for Java 7 and Java 8+ and thus can be used from any JVM language and also on Android and JavaFX platforms.
 It is also cross-compiled to JavaScript using Scala.js.

 The following example shows how source code of ErgoScript contract can be used to create new transaction using